-The first year in the Morrissey College of Arts and Sciences is a time for exploring intellectual interests and talents.
+The first year in the Morrissey College of Arts and Sciences is a time for exploring academic interests and talents.
 Boston College's curriculum and advising structures support that exploration.

 Through the Boston College Core Curriculum, undergraduates acquire a common intellectual foundation.
 They experience an intensive grounding in the defining works of the humanities, natural sciences, and social sciences, introducing them to the forces that have shaped world history and culture.
-This focus broadens students' intellectual horizons while shaping their characters and helping them learn how to discern well-preparing them for meaningful lives and rewarding careers.
+This focus broadens their horizons while shaping their characters and helping them learn how to discern well-preparing them for meaningful lives and rewarding careers.
 Intensive work in a major field provides depth in a chosen discipline.
 Students will strengthen and round out their liberal arts education with the study of a foreign language and a wide variety of electives.

 To graduate, a student must take at least 120 credits over eight semesters.
-Included in the program are 15 requirements in the Core Curriculum, 30 to 36 credits of required and elective courses offered or accepted by the student's major department, and electives in other fields.
-Ninety-six (96) of the 120 credits must be from Morrissey College's departments.
-While many entering students indicated on their applications for admission tentative plans to major in particular departments or to pursue professions, students in the Morrissey College officially select their undergraduate majors near the close of freshman year.
+Ninety-six (96) of the 120 credits must be from MCAS departments.
+While many entering students indicated on their applications for admission tentative plans to major in particular departments or to pursue specific professions, students in MCAS officially select their undergraduate majors near the close of freshman year.
 In fact, many continue to explore options and wait to declare their choice until their third or fourth undergraduate semester.

-Use the Core to explore your intellectual interests in the Morrissey College of Arts and Sciences.
-Complex Problem and Enduring Question courses are open to first-year students only, designed to engage students intellectually grappling with universal questions and finding solutions to global problems.
-Other opportunities to expand your world and yourself include: Perspectives I, PULSE, and courses in the Cornerstone Program, among other excellent courses.
+Use the Core to explore your academic interests in the Morrissey College of Arts and Sciences.
+Complex Problem and Enduring Question courses are open to first-year students only, designed to engage students by grappling with universal questions and by searching for solutions to global problems.
+Other opportunities to expand your world and yourself include Perspectives, PULSE, seminars in the Cornerstone Program, and other excellent courses.
 Importantly, in the Morrissey College, we want to help you begin a process of discernment to uncover your intellectual gifts and find your passions.